 - 8.1.
 The Trustees have delegated the responsibility for buying and selling investments to the investment managers.
-The Trustees have considered the risk of liquidity as referred to above. - Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
-In this situation, 8.2. the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.
+The Trustees have considered the risk of liquidity as referred to above. - 8.2.
+Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
+In this situation, the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.

-Financially material considerations, non-financially 9. material considerations, the exercise of voting rights and engagement activities
+Financially material considerations, non-financially 9. material considerations and engagement activities